How To Ask Your Boss To Sign A Document In 5 Easy Steps

 In the email, include the document’s name and a link to where they can find it.

-You can also attach the document to the email if it’s not too big.
+You can attach the document to the email if it’s not too big.
 And don’t forget to say please and thank you.
 Here’s an example:

 Subject: Signature Request for Employee Handbook